StakeNode777/solana-node-manager/README.md

 - **Validator identity key** (`validator-keypair.json`)

-All these files are stored inside an **encrypted directory** and loaded into memory only when required by `solana-node-manager`.
+All these files are stored inside an **encrypted directory**.
+When running, Solana Node Manager loads them into memory for the duration of its operation.

 ---